abhishekmani12/Wiki-Content-Retriever/README.md

   ' Thai',
   'Fraser'})
 ```
+- Here, `limit=3`.
+It can be increased to include the entire content present on wikipedia

 ## Usecase:
 Can be used for general information provision, fact checking or to even create a large knowledge base with respect to the provided text, in turn creating datasets for training.